Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 We spent the second half of our week in Cornwall at one of the Porthleven Holiday Cottages.
-They have a whole host of cottages around Porthleven and it’s a part of Cornwall we hadn’t been to before so we were excited to stay and explore a little.
+They have a whole host of self catering holiday homes and cottages around Porthleven and it’s a part of Cornwall we hadn’t been to before so we were excited to stay and explore a little.

 What was our first impressions of Porthleven Holiday Cottages ?